chrisgrieser/nvim-various-textobjs/README.md

 }
 ```

+## Roadmap
+- [ ] Figure out how dot-repeatability works and implement it.

 ## Credits
 Thanks to the Valuable Dev for [their blogpost on how to get started with creating custom text objects](https://thevaluable.dev/vim-create-text-objects/).